pdolecki/crpt/README.md

 ## 🧪 Unit Testing

-Since Angular 20 new default testing is now being done using Jest/Web Runner.
-I've decided to go with Web Test Runner, since it uses the real web browser somewhat just like Karma did.
+Since Angular 20 new default testing is now being done using Jest/Web Runner and the current documentation is lacking information about zoneless testing I've decided to go without testing as of now.
+(I'm going to come back to this when there will be a clear, supported by Angular way for testing zoneless apps with Karma decomissioned)

-Run tests:
-> ng test

 ## 🧑‍💻 Getting Started